-One of the most popular features of Ecamm Live is the ability to have as many as five remote guests appear on your broadcast.
-This bit of magic requires a Skype plugin from Ecamm, Call Recorder for Skype.
+One of the most popular features of Ecamm Live is the ability to have as many as five remote guests appear in your broadcast.
+This bit of magic requires activating Skype’s NDI® for Content Creators feature.

 Preparing for your Remote Guests

 If you haven’t already, turn on NDI in Skype: